 Some of the terms in photography can be a little confusing.
 Take focal length, for example.
 We know it refers to the lens on our camera, but what exactly is it?
-Understanding focal length will help you know which lens to purchase and how to use it for a wide variety of photographic applications.
+Understanding focal lenght will help you know which lens to purchase and how to use it for a wide variety of photographic applications.

-Which Type of Focal-Length Lens to Use for Each Situation
+Which Type of Focal Length Lens to Use for Each Situation

 - Normal lens: A focal length that corresponds to the human eye.
 50mm, also known as the Nifty Fifty.

 - Telephoto (long focal length): A longer focal length lens than normal, this lens allows one to get close up with being closer.
 It provides a narrower field of view than a normal lens.
 Lengths are 85mm to 2000mm.